Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Applicable Federal Regulations

-Federal law protecting whales, seals, sea otters, and walruses
+Federal requirement for protection of whales, seals, sea otters, walruses

 NOAA recommends minimum 1,000-foot distance from marine mammals.
-Applies to all drone operations near marine wildlife in Alaska waters.
+Violations subject to federal penalties.

 Bald and Golden Eagle Protection Act

-Federal designation of 57.4 million acres of Alaska wilderness
+57.4 million acres of designated wilderness ban drones

 For complete federal regulations, see our Federal Regulations page.